ncatlab/nlab-content/pages/7/0/2/7/17207/content.md

 ## Idea

 A *shelf* is a set with a binary operation that distributes over itself.
-Shelves are similar to [[racks]] (and there are forgetful functors from racks to shelves), but shelves are axiomatically simpler.
+The most widely studied class of shelves are the [[racks]], and among those the [[quandles]], but the axioms for shelves are simpler.

 ## Definitions